rgm/read52/29-jeremy-ashkenas.md

 numbers, and then the numbers being codified through a fancy hierarchy to become symbols for the English language.

-So, Code As Logic.
+## Code As Logic

 Here's Knuth's definition for what code is, what an algorithm is.

 It has to be finite.
-Infinite loops are not algorithms, right?
+Infinite loops are not algorithms.
 They're not code.
 It has to finish.

 Each step must be unambiguous.
 It must be definite.